David Lyon (British politician): Career

 Lyon Junior was a Tory Member of Parliament for Bere Alston, a so-called rotten borough, controlled by Lord Beverley.
 He never spoke in Parliament, and, after the Reform Act disenfranchised Bere Alston, never returned to office.

 David Lyon junior joined the family business and had large interests in Jamaica.
 He was a slave owner, until the abolishment of slavery in 1833, when he was compensated for over two thousand slaves, held on thirteen estates.

 Two years after retiring from Parliament, he bought an estate near Worthing, Sussex.
 He pulled down the existing manor house and built Goring Hall, now in use as a hospital.
 In 1836 he commissioned architect Decimus Burton to redesign St Mary's Church at his expense.
-He employed Sir Francis Chantry to sculpt a memorial to his mother in 1836 and planted a mile-long avenue of Holm Oaks, known as Ilex Avenue.
+He employed Sir Francis Chantrey to sculpt a memorial to his mother in 1836 and planted a mile-long avenue of Holm Oaks, known as Ilex Avenue.
 Around this time he also built Highdown Tower, then known as the Dower House.

 In 1848, aged 54, he married Blanche Augusta Bury, daughter of Edward Bury and Lady Charlotte Bury, the last being a celebrated novelist in her time.
 As a dutiful son-in-law he seems to have settled all her debts, and Lady Charlotte lived with the couple, who appeared to be very happy, at least to Benjamin Disraeli.
 David is portrayed as a "celebrated yachter" and a "very rich" man.
 Lyon becomes High Sheriff of Sussex in 1851.

 Ten years after their marriage, the couple was involved in an acrimonious and very public quarrel.
 Blanche took her husband to court to claim "restitution of conjugal rights".
 The case was arranged out of court and "Mrs. Lyon went home to her husband".
 But a year later, the same paper carries the announcement by David that she is absenting herself without cause from his house and will not honour any debts she made.
 She retaliates by announcing this is because of 'his conduct towards her'.

 In 1860 David Lyon bought Balintore Castle in Angus, the county of his forebears.
 Apart from his two country estates, David Lyon owned a London house at 31 South Street, Park Lane.